ongardie/cubicle/README.md

   permissions.
 See the [User accounts-specific docs](docs/User.md) for details, including security implications and installation instructions.

+Since Cubicle environments are created and recreated often, it's helpful to inject configuration and program files into them.
+This allows you to use a new container right away and not grow attached to it.
+See <docs/Pacages.md> for details on Cubicle package management.

 Cubicle is in early stages of development and is likely to change frequently in incompatible ways.
 Users should review the Git commits to see what's changed before upgrading.